 Tips & Notes

-Tip 2: Flip the wedges halfway through cooking to ensure they brown evenly on all sides.
+Flip halfway: Turn the wedges midway through baking so they brown evenly on all sides.

 Common Questions